 Step 1: Prepare Your Work Area

-To find a leak/hole, you must be able to see the mattress clearly.
+To find a leak/hole in an air mattress, you must be able to see the mattress clearly.
 Remove any sheets or blankets, and make sure you are in a well-lit area.
 Also, make sure you have enough space to move the mattress around, as you’ll need to maneuver it to see all sides.

 Step 2: Fill It Up